1951 eruption of Mount Lamington: Volcanology

 Mount Lamington rises to a height of 1,680 meters above the coastal flats north of the Owen Stanley Range.
 A summit complex of lava domes and crater remnants rises above a low-angle base of volcaniclastic deposits that are dissected by radial valleys.
 A prominent broad "avalanche valley" extends northward from the breached crater.
-The horseshoe-shaped crater was the result of a large prehistoric sector collapse.
+The horseshoe-shaped crater was the result of a large sector collapse.
+It occurred about 20,000 years Before Present, when the volcano was approximately 2,560 m high.
+A 1,060 m section of the volcanic cone, estimated to be 0.47 km3, was destroyed by the collapse during this prehistoric eruption.

-Prior to the eruption in 1951, Mount Lamington was not known by locals to be an active volcano as no widespread ancient folklore or stories of the volcano existed among the native population.
-The only indication of volcanic activity was a small hot spring on the northern slopes, which was not known by most of the native population.
-There were also settlements located on the flank of the volcano.
-A weak hint of its volcanic nature was a traditional story related to the volcano's activity was of a lake on the summit which exploded, destroying villages and killing many people.
-The native population regards the mountain as a sacred and spiritual place.
+Prior to the eruption in 1951, locals did not know that Mount Lamington is an active volcano as the native population had no widespread ancient folklore or stories of activity.
+The only indication of volcanic activity was a small hot spring on the northern slopes, which most of the native population did not know about.
+A weak hint of its volcanic nature was a traditional story, related to the volcano's activity, of a lake on the summit which exploded, destroying villages and killing many people.
+There were some settlements on the flank of the volcano, and the native population regards the mountain as a sacred and spiritual place.

-Geologists however, understood that Mount Lamington and the Hydrographers Range were volcanic in origin, and that it was a geologically young feature.
+Geologists however, understood that Mount Lamington and the Hydrographers Range are volcanic in origin, and that it was a geologically young feature.
 A geologist from the Netherlands classified Mount Lamington an active volcano.
 Only three eruptions were confirmed in the Holocene.

 Events

-Pre-January 21 activity
+Pre–January 21 activity

-A number of inhabitants around Mount Lamington reported earthquakes in early January 1951.
-One eyewitness also saw a strange light on New Year's Day of 1951.

-On the morning of January 15, residents saw evidence of landslides in the crater wall of the volcano.
-Landslide scars identified as streaks of brown in the heavily forested volcano flank indicated the volcano was active.
-At a rubber plantation in Sangara, a village, a person reported white smoke or vapour cloud rising from the base of the volcano.
+Several inhabitants around Mount Lamington reported earthquakes in early January 1951, and on January 15, there were signs of landslides in the crater wall including streaks of brown in the heavily forested flank.
+At a rubber plantation in Sangara village, a person reported white smoke or vapour cloud rising from the base of the volcano.
 Around the crater, vegetation was killed by the intense heat emitted from the ground.

-The following day, January 16, a vapour cloud was seen from Higaturu.
+On January 16, a vapour cloud was observed from Higaturu.
 Large landslides were reported, many destroying the existing vegetation.
 The entire rainforest around the crater was destroyed by the late afternoon.
 An earthquake swarm occurred at 16:00.
 Up to 30 earthquakes were felt till 08:00 on January 17.
 Stronger earthquakes were felt in Isivita Mission, located northwest of the crater.